-- 1. The financial year shall run from 1 January to 31 December inclusive. - 2.
-Each of the institutions of the Community shall draw up provisional estimates of its administrative expenses.
-The Commission shall combine these estimates in a preliminary draft operational budget.
-It shall attach its opinion which may contain divergent estimates.
-It shall also prepare the preliminary draft of the research and investment budget.
+2. Each institution of the Community shall, before 1 July, draw up estimates of its expenditure.
+The Commission shall consolidate these estimates in a preliminary draft budget.
+It shall attach thereto an opinion which may contain different estimates.

+The preliminary draft budget shall include an estimate of revenue and an estimate of expenditure.

-The preliminary draft budgets shall be laid before the Council by the Commission not later than 30 September of the year preceding that of their implementation.
+3. The Commission shall place the preliminary draft budget before the Council not later than 1 September of the year preceding that in which the budget is to be implemented.

-The Council shall, whenever it intends to depart from the preliminary drafts, consult the Commission and, where appropriate, the other institutions concerned.
+The Council shall consult the Commission and, where appropriate, the other institutions concerned whenever it intends to depart from the preliminary draft budget.

-3. The Council, acting by means of a qualified majority vote, shall establish the draft budgets and shall then transmit them to the Assembly.
+The Council shall, acting by a qualified majority, establish the draft budget and forward it to the European Parliament.

-The draft budgets shall be laid before the Assembly not later than 31 October of the year preceding that of their implementation.
+4. The draft budget shall be placed before the European Parliament not later than 5 October of the year preceding that in which the budget is to be implemented.